zth855/Patronus/data/PlainText/cc_news/readme.md

-train.tsv needs to be downloaded by yourself.
+All data can be downloaded from xxx.
+- train.tsv
+- test.tsv
+- dev.tsv